Telemedica logo

 Do I Need a Sleep Apnea Nexus Letter?

 The VA does not require you to get a nexus letter.
 Service connection can be established in other ways, such as with the medical evidence in your files.
+If your sleep apnea was diagnosed while in service and is in your military medical records—you many not need a nexus letter.

 However, having a statement from a medical professional saying that your condition was caused or aggravated by your military service can really bolster your claim.
 The VA values the opinions of medical professionals, especially if they’re specialists in the field related to your condition.